Faris-07/LowKey/README.md

 Users are also able to subscribe to receive the 'Lowkey' newsletter, using the MailChimp form found in the footer.

 ![](assets/images/mailchimp-form.jpg)

+### Search Engine Optimization

+I created a sitemap.xml and robots.txt file to help aid search engines locate the site.
+To keep user's information safe, any pages that could contain sensitive information has been disallowed in the robots.txt.

+I conducted SEO research to decide on the keywords and phrases that would be used across the website.

+The initial keywords and phrases I came up with were:

+#### Short Tail Keywords
+- Menswear
+- Clothes
+- Clothing
+- Affordable menswear
+- Affordable Clothing
+- Quality
+- Quality basics
+- Quality essentials

+#### Long Tail Keywords
+- Affordable mens clothing
+- Affordable menswear
+- Quality clothing
+- Wardrobe staples
+- Wardrobe essentials
+- Mens Basic's

+These phrases where used in the metadata at the head of the page.